List of Olympique de Marseille players

 This is a list of notable footballers who have played for Olympique de Marseille.
-Generally, this means players that have appeared in 100 or more first-class (league, French Cup, League Cup and European) matches for the club.
-However, some players who have played fewer matches are also included; players who fell short of the total of 100 appearances but made significant contributions to the history of the club or have involved in 1990–91 European Cup, 1992–93 UEFA Champions League, 1998–99 UEFA Cup and 2003–04 UEFA Cup.
+This list contains players that have appeared in 100 matches or more in competitive competitions (Ligue 1, French Cup, League Cup and European competitions) for the club.
+However, certain players who have appeared in less matches are also included; players who fell short of the total of 100 appearances but made significant contributions to the history of the club or are involved in 1990–91 European Cup, 1992–93 UEFA Champions League, 1998–99 UEFA Cup, 2003–04 UEFA Cup and 2017–18 UEFA Europa League campaigns.
 For a full list of all Marseille players with Wikipedia articles—major or otherwise—see Category:Olympique de Marseille players.

+Position

+Playing positions are listed according to the tactical formations that were employed at the time.

 Players are listed according to the date of their first professional contract signed with the club.
 Appearances and goals are for competitive first-team matches only.
 Substitute appearances included.